wileybenet/sus_map/README.md

 ####Google-powered map of all sustainability efforts on the UW campus.

-This repo consists of all sus_map module that extends Drupal.
+This is a module that extends Drupal.

-Map items are stored as Drupal nodes and are easily editable and expandable.